 Roseville Domestic Violence Lawyer

-But the first step is to get somewhere safe.
-Find a family member or a trusted friend with which you can stay.
-Call The National Domestic Violence Hotlineat 1-800-799-7233.
-Then call our Roseville domestic violence lawyer to help with the legal mechanisms of protection.
+The first step is to get somewhere safe.
+Find a family member or trusted friend you can stay with.
+Call The National Domestic Violence Hotline at 1-800-799-7233.
+Once you’re safe, call our domestic violence attorney in Roseville to take the next step with the legal mechanisms of protection.

-The Law Offices of James-Phillip V.M.
+The Law Office James-Phillip V.M.
 Anderson offer compassionate and collaborative legal counsel to people throughout Placer County, Nevada County, and Sacramento County.
-Call the Roseville office today at (916) 282-7737 or contact us online to arrange for a consultation.
+Call our Roseville domestic violence lawyers today at (916) 791-7273 or contact us online to arrange for a consultation.

 3 Steps in Getting a California Restraining Order